 Smartsheet is a work management and automation platform that enables enterprises and teams to work better.
 As a cloud-based tool, Smartsheet combines the familiar interface of a spreadsheet with robust, real-time collaboration features, making it powerful enough for project managers yet easy enough for anyone to use.

 Hold yourself and your team accountable, improve visibility into project priorities, and ensure nothing slips through the cracks.
 Use a pre-built template, to get started quickly, and customize it to include dynamic column types like contact lists, symbols, dates, or checkboxes.
 Choose how you want to manage your work with one of four views including Grid, Gantt, Calendar, and Card Views.
-Share your work with an unlimited number of internal and external collaborators so that everyone has access and can collaborate in real time.
+Share your work with internal and external collaborators so that everyone has access and can collaborate in real time.

 Reduce manual work and stay on top of the details with automated reminders and notifications, and keep key information in context by adding comments and attachments directly to relevant tasks and project plans.
 Smartsheet integrates with the most popular business systems and cloud applications (including Excel) to enable secure collaboration and data sharing across enterprise business processes.